duckdb/duckdb-web/docs/sql/statements/select.md

 The `WINDOW` clause allows you to specify named windows that can be used within window functions.
 These are useful when you have multiple window functions, as they allow you to avoid repeating the same window clause.

+## SAMPLE clause
+<div id="rrdiagram10"></div>

+The `SAMPLE` clause allows you to run the query on a sample from the base table.
+This can significantly speed up processing of queries, at the expense of accuracy in the result.
+Samples can also be used to quickly see a snapshot of the data when exploring a data set.
+The sample clause is applied right after anything in the `from` clause (i.e. after any joins, but before the where clause or any aggregates).
+See the [sample](/docs/sql/samples) page for more information.

 ## ORDER BY/LIMIT clause
 <div id="rrdiagram8"></div>